psf/black/README.md

 $ black --help
 ```

-3. In Wing IDE, activate **OS Commands** panel  and define the command  **black** with e.g. the following values, to execute black on the currently selected file, using key binding **F1**:
+3. In Wing IDE, activate the **OS Commands** panel  and define the command  **black** to execute black on the currently selected file:

-- right-click on a panel -> Insert Tool -> OS Commands
+- Use the Tools -> OS Commands menu selection
 - click on **+** in **OS Commands** -> New: Command line..
   - Title: black
   - Command Line: black %s